 Safe Storage of Firearm and Ammunition within Motor Vehicles and Vessels Senate Bill 1250-Safe Storage of Firearm and Ammunition within Motor Vehicles and Vessels by Senator Berman House 1087-Safe Storage of Firearm and Ammunition within Motor Vehicles and Vessels- by Representative Cassello This bill requires a gun or ammunition be locked in a trunk, glove box, utility box or a locked container.
 This must be done when the vessel is not under the individual's control.
 This applies to unloaded weapons as well.
 Senate Bill 1250 was referred to three committees of reference.
 The bill was referred to the Senate Criminal Justice Committee, Senate Judiciary Committee and Senate Rules Committee.
 As of the writing of this report the bill is not on the agenda of its first committee of reference.
 The Senate Criminal Justice Committee is not scheduled to meet again this Session.
 House Bill 1087 is similar to Senate Bill 1250.
 House Bill 1087 was referred to three committees of reference House Criminal Justice, House Local Administration, Federal Affairs and Special Districts Subcommittee and House Judiciary Committee.
 The bill has not been scheduled to be heard in its first committee of reference as of the writing of this report.
 The House Criminal Justice Subcommittee is not scheduled to have another meeting this Session.
+We will keep reporting on this bill, as we do not consider anything dead until the gavel goes down and Session is officially over.
 Installation of Waterway Markers Senate Bill 784-Installation of Waterway Markers by Senator Gruters This bill still does not have a House companion.
 The Senate Bill is referred to three committees, Senate Environment and Natural Resources, Senate Appropriations Committee on Agriculture, Environment and General Government, and Senate Fiscal Policy.
 As of the writing of this report, the bill has not been scheduled to be heard in its first committee of reference.
 The Senate Environment and Natural Resources Committee is not scheduled to meet again this Session.
+Again, this bill looks unlikely to pass, but we will keep our eyes open for amendments.

 The bill deals specifically with the installation of waterway markers.
 The proposed legislation requires all waterway markers permitted July 1, 2024, or after being attached to plastic breakaway structure or floating buoys.
 This language applies to state and local governments.
 The bill also prohibits waterway markers being attached to steel beams wood pilings.
 The bill allows for state and local governments to replace existing waterway markers prior to this language to be replaced by January 1, 2025.
 We will continue to monitor all bills relating to boating even if they appear not to be moving at this time.
-We do not consider an issue "dead" until the gavel goes down and they announce Sine Die.
-Budget The budgets are officially out in the House and the Senate.
-The goal is to be funded in at least one budget going into the amendatory process and ultimately the budget conference process.
-The Senate adopted a few amendments on the Senate floor this week.
-None of the amendments adopted impacted any marine related appropriations we are tracking.
-The Senate passed their version of the Appropriations Act off the Senate floor and the House passed their version of the Appropriations Act off the House floor without any amendments.
-The Sente refused to concur with the House Appropriation Act and the Senate refused to concur with the House Appropriation Act.
-As we enter week seven, the presiding officers have yet to agree to budget allocations.
-We anticipate the Budget Conference process to begin in week 7, but this can be delayed until agreements are reached on allocations and how to fund the Live Healthy Act and whether to commit money for prisons.
-Trying to agree to these terms and trying to limit spending this year and trying to meet requests of member projects is a tall order.
-We are still hopeful the structure will be announced this week for the conference to start once all these issues are worked out!
+We will also watch closely for any language that could be added to the proviso in the budget or to a budget conforming bill.
+Stay tuned as the next two weeks could be very exciting!!!!
+Budget As we enter week eight, the presiding officers have yet to agree to budget allocations.
+We are hopeful they will announce allocations on Tuesday.
+Rumors are circling the budget subcommittee chairs could meet Tuesday through Thursday and then bump all unresolved issues to the full Appropriations Chairs on Friday.
+Fingers crossed everything gets worked out and a conference report is placed on the legislator's desks March 5th!
 We will keep you posted once allocations are agreed upon and the conferences are named.